bnfour/md-mods/readme.md

 Remember that you're using the mods **at your own risk**.
 I warned you many times in this readme.

+### I have other mods.
+What about compability with them?
+_tl;dr: idk_

+The mods are pretty much self-contained, so I think ("think" being the operative word here) they will work with other ones, unless the other mods change the default scoreboard components or character selection logic.

 ### My game broke because of you, how can I blame you?
 _tl;dr: read known issues section first, and remember: NO WARRANTIES_

 Please make sure you're using supported **(0.5.7)** version of MelonLoader.

-There are some issues I do know about, see ["Known Issues"](#known-issues).
+There are some known issues, see [just below](#known-issues).
 Please do not report these, I'm well aware of them.
-There might be (and probably are) issues I do not know about, feel free to report these and we'll see what can be done.
+There might be (and probably are) other issues, feel free to report these.

 # Known issues
 I play the game on GNU/Linux, so some of these may be attributed to Proton/Wine shenanigans rather than shenanigans of Unity, game itself, or dotnet runtime.
 If you're not experiencing these, good for you.